dbr.report - Create a link to another report

 inlinewill display the linked report in a row below the linked row.
 A new row is added to the table report where the content is shown.
 This link type is available in table reports.
 Use this when you quickly want to open additional information from a row without losing the user context from the main report.

 popup_parameter.
 If a linked report has user enterable parameters, parameters will be asked using a popup window.
-The linked result will be shown in new page.
+The linked result will be shown in a new page.
 Use only with a report with parameters.
 If used with a linked report with no parameters, the result will be shown in a popup.

 popup_parameter_new_window-prefix.
 If the linked report contains parameters that need to be asked from the user, the parameters are asked in a popup-window and the linked report is opened in a new window.
-Use this when you know the user might cancel the report after viewing the paramerter dialog so the user remains in the main report.
+Use this when you know the user might cancel the report after viewing the parameter dialog so the user remains in the main report.

 embedded_report_-prefix.
 The linked report is embedded in the current report.
 If the linked report has parameters that need to be asked from the user, the parameter form is shown in the report.
 Use this when you want to include another report into an existing report in a way that the user can re-run the embedded report with different parameters.

 Links can be made optional by adding 'show_link' parameter to the command.
 A show_link parameter can be any valid PHP expression that can also contain ColumnReferences. if the expression evaluates to true, the link is shown, otherwise not.